StrongResearch/chess-hackathon/README.md

 ### Step 6.
 Validate your model inference
 - In your terminal, run `isc experiments` to obtain the output path for the experiment you launched.
 - Wait for your experiment to reach the status `completed` (re-run `isc experiments` until you see your experiment `completed`).
+- Visit the Experiments page on Control Plane, find your experiment, click "Outputs" and for your checkpoint artifact, click "Sync to Workstation".
+- In your Container, navigate to `/shared/artifacts/<experiment-id>/checkpoints`.
+- In this subdirectory run `ls -la` and note the checkpoint path (`CHKXX`) pointed to by the `latest_pt` symlink.
-- Navigate to the **output path** for your experiment and copy the `checkpoint.pt` from within the `/root/<output>/<path>/latest_pt` subdirectory into the home directory for this repo (i.e. `/root/chess-hackathon`).
+- Navigate into this checkpoint subdirectory and copy the `checkpoint.pt` file to the home directory for this repo (i.e. `/root/chess-hackathon`).
 ```
-cp /root/<output>/<path>/latest_pt/checkpoint.pt /root/chess-hackathon/checkpoint.pt
+cp /shared/artifacts/<experiment-id>/<CHKXX>/checkpoint.pt /root/chess-hackathon/checkpoint.pt
 ```
 - In your terminal, navigate to the home directory for this repo with `cd /root/chess-hackathon` and run `python pre_submission_val.py`.
 This will validate that your model is able to initialize correctly, load the checkpoint, and infer fast enough to play in the tournament, and is an important step **before launching burst**.

 Otherwise, you might develop a model and spend time training it only to discover that it is too big, and you will need to train a smaller model instead.

 For more information about this see below under **Pre-submission model validation**.